 - Identify the form/structure (32 bars, verses and choruses, AABA etc)

-- Identify any melodic elements you can eg pitches, intervals, contours
+- Identify any melodic elements you can e.g. pitches, intervals, contours

 - Sing along/repeat with the melody